dbzl-project11/dbzl-project11.github.io/rules/testing.md

     - Team potara limitations do not apply.
 For example, in a 4 v4, you can have Dende's Healing on each member of your team.
     - Unless specifically requested, you will be testing on your current home map.

+4. Once Base rosters have been decided, you may only test the forms declared *or* higher forms.
+Lower form testing is not permitted after that.

+   - Example: If Androids declare they're using Semi-Perfect Cell, they can test Semi-Perfect, Perfect, and Super Perfect.
+They may not test Imperfect Cell.

 ##### Template